graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getHours.
-Takes a date object, and returns a integer representing the hour field (0-23) of the given date.
+A wrapper around `Date.prototype.getHours`.
+Takes a `Date` object, and returns a integer representing the hour field (0-23) of the given date.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);